 5. Repeat until all the batter is gone.

 1. Place all ingredients in a small saucepan.
+Mash the raspberries gently as they soften.
 Let simmer for 5-7 minutes, stirring regularly, until the sauce thickens.

 2. Let cool to room temperature.
 You will incorporate ¾ of this mixture into the raspberry cream, and will reserve ¼ of the raspberry sauce for topping your cake with.